Brazilian aircraft carrier São Paulo: Upgrade (2005–2010) and sea trials

 During 2005–10, São Paulo underwent extensive modernization.
-The upgrade included inspection and repair of the steam turbines; maintenance of the surface condensers; retubing of boilers; repair of two high-pressure compressors; revision of the AC electrical generator; purchase of spare parts; maintenance of pumps, valves, and structural items; addition of two API oil-water separators; installation of two water cooling units; upgrade of the chemical oxygen generator; repair and treatment of oil tanks; substitution of the Naval Tactical Data System, installation of a closed-circuit television system; installation of an IFF transponder; installation of a MAGE system (ESM), flight deck inspection, repair, and painting; upgrade of the Optical Landing System processing unit; and revision of the aircraft catapults.
+The upgrade included repair of the steam turbines; maintenance of the surface condensers; retubing of boilers; repair of two high-pressure compressors; revision of the AC electrical generator; purchase of spare parts; maintenance of pumps, valves, and structural items; addition of two API oil-water separators; installation of two water cooling units; upgrade of the chemical oxygen generator; repair and treatment of oil tanks; substitution of the Naval Tactical Data System, installation of a closed-circuit television system; installation of an IFF transponder; installation of a MAGE system (ESM), flight deck inspection, repair, and painting; upgrade of the Optical Landing System processing unit; and revision of the aircraft catapults.
 The upgrade was completed in July 2009, and the São Paulo was initially due to be fully operational by August 2010.

 Twelve Brazilian Navy A-4 Skyhawks were also scheduled to be upgraded by Embraer at a cost of $140 million.
 The upgrade was similar to the ones done for the AMX and F-5EM aircraft of the Brazilian Air Force.
 The program included restoring the aircraft and their current systems, as well as implementing new avionics, radar (specifically the Elta 2032 radar system), power production, and autonomous oxygen generating systems.
 Possible weapons to be included in the upgrade were MAA-1B, Python 4, and Derby AAMS.

 The Brazilian Navy contracted Marsh Aviation to convert four S-2T Turbo Trackers to an airborne early warning (AEW) configuration, and four more for tanking and Carrier Onboard Delivery duties.

 According to an article in the October 2010 issue of Air Forces Monthly, it was confirmed that Brazil had purchased ex-Australian and ex-Uruguayan C-1 Trader airframes, for conversion into AEW planes and tanker aircraft.
 The Brazilian Navy planned upgrades of the airframes to S-2T Turbo Tracker configuration with Honeywell TPE 331-14GR engines.
 The purchase included nine airframes, of which two were for tanker conversion to refuel the AF-1 Skyhawks, and three were for AEW.
 The rest were purchased for spares or for cargo duties.
 The AEW radar requirement was to have a range of 250 mi at 25000 ft.
 The operational lifespan for the airframes was to be 10 years.
 They were expected to be ready in 2011 and 2012.

 São Paulo's SH-3 helicopter fleet was to be replaced by six S-70B Seahawk helicopters.
 They were purchased in 2008, upgraded, and refurbished for delivery.
 The helicopters and a package of engines and support equipment were scheduled for delivery in 2009.

 At the end of 2010, sea trials began, and as of 2011 São Paulo had been evaluated by the CIASA (Inspection Commission and Training Advisory).